Get results. Guaranteed.

 Victoria: Syracuse GRE course instructor

-...teach math and biology, and I am adept at editing college level papers.
+...college level papers.
 My primary tutoring experience consists of my time as a college math literacy worker with the Young People???s Project.
 Every week, I would visit 7th and 8th graders in Utica, NY to help them with math assignments, and I led activities intended to promote student confidence and leadership skills.
-I also help friends and relatives with college level papers and college applications,...
+I also help friends and relatives with college level papers and college applications, working alongside these students to help them build stronger thesis...

 Education & Certification